jacogr/ethcore-jacogr/README.md

 - `gulp` to build the source (alternatively use `npm run build`)
 - `gulp test` to run the tests (alternatively use `npm test`)

+## getting to grips with the code

+- [src/pages](tree/master/src/pages) The Jade files that compiles down to HTML
+- [src/styles](tree/master/src/styles) The Sass files that compiles down to CSS
+- [src/scripts/components](tree/master/src/scripts/components) React components for the various UI elements
+- [src/scripts/constants](tree/master/src/scripts/constants) Both the requirements and overall comments
+- [src/scripts/mixins](tree/master/src/scripts/mixins) Mixins, only used for the global formatter

 ## tools used

 ### development